lpurdy01/crypto-knowledge-map/web_resources/webpage_methods_notes.md

 - Have a link checker that tests all links in the website
 - Make a nice logo for the top right hand corner
 - done:Figure out how to make the links work correctly
-- backlinks work if there are no prerequisites.
+- done:backlinks work if there are no prerequisites.
 Fix that.
 -